InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

 ```
 <!-- TODO add links for installing NodeJs -->

-You will also need an account in Injective Testnet, that has INJ tokens needed to pay for transaction fees.
+You will also need an account on the Injective Testnet, which has an INJ balance for paying transaction fees.
 If you don't have one yet, set up a wallet and use the Testnet faucet.
 <!-- TODO add links for the above instructions -->